 The Rees' have been trained to move into a remote location, learn the undocumented tribal language of the people there, develop a written language and literacy program and then translate Scripture into said language.
 All this in hopes of seeing an indigenous sister church planted among the people there!

 Dave & Michelle Ruggiero

 After learning about God's heart of justice for the poor, the Ruggiero family left Cornerstone Simi to serve with International Justice Mission (IJM).
 Dave, Michelle, and their three children: Hailey, Isaac, and Edyn; have moved to Southeast Asia, so Dave could partner with local police to provide rescue to victims of human trafficking.
 IJM works with local criminal justice partners to bring perpetrators to justice and provide hope to "the least of these" who are living in oppression, due to a lack of a functioning justice system.
 IJM provides ongoing ministry to restore and redeem the lives of the victims rescued from slavery.

 Thomas and Laura, along with their children, Noah and Emma, are living among the Nagi people group in a remote village in the jungles of Asia Pacific.
 In October 2015 the Nagi people heard the gospel message for the first time ever in their heart language, and a church was born!
 Thomas and Laura plan to spend the next years helping disciple these baby believers into maturity, and equipping them to reach out to neighboring villages who have still yet to hear the gospel of truth.

-Bonnie will be serving as Tribal Church Planting support in Papua New Guinea, serving in the missionaries' medical clinic helping to run the front office.
+Bonnie is serving as Tribal Church Planting support in Papua New Guinea, assisting in the missionaries' medical clinic and helping to run the front office.
 She hopes to use her skills as a massage therapist to bless and serve the missionary families as well.